Lunar Polar Hydrogen Mapper: Hardware

-Because of the scope of this mission, several unique challenges need to be addressed in implementing hardware.
-Typical low Earth orbit (LEO) CubeSats can use off-the-shelf hardware, or parts available commercially for other uses, but because LunaH-Map is intended to run longer and travel further than most LEO CubSat missions, commercial parts cannot be expected to perform reliably for the mission duration unmodified.
-Also, unlike most conventional CubeSats, LunaH-Map will need to navigate to its desired orbit after leaving the launch vehicle, so it will need to be equipped with its own propulsion system.
+Because of the scope of this mission, several unique challenges needed to be addressed in implementing hardware.
+Typical low Earth orbit (LEO) CubeSats can use off-the-shelf hardware, or parts available commercially for other uses, but because LunaH-Map was intended to run longer and travel further than most LEO CubSat missions, commercial parts could not be expected to perform reliably for the mission duration unmodified.
+Also, unlike most conventional CubeSats, LunaH-Map needed to navigate to its desired orbit after leaving the launch vehicle, so it needed to be equipped with its own propulsion system.

-The primary science instrument will be a scintillation neutron detector composed of elpasolite (Cs2YLiCl6:Ce or CLYC).
+The primary science instrument was a scintillation neutron detector composed of elpasolite (Cs2YLiCl6:Ce or CLYC).
 This material is a scintillator, which measurably glows when it interacts with thermal and epithermal neutrons.
 LunaH-Map's neutron detector will consist of an array of eight 2.5 × 2.5 × 2 cm CLYC scintillators.

+Multiple new technologies were tested by LunaH-Map in addition to its primary instrument.
+The CubeSat was equipped with a Busek-built ion thruster powered by Iodine fuel.
+The iodine was stored in a solid form.
+Auto navigation software and a new method for determining spacecraft locations using DSN were also tested during the mission.

 Mission

 LunaH-Map launched with Artemis 1 from Kennedy Space Center on November 16, 2022.
 It was deployed from the Orion Stage Adapter 5 hours and 33 minutes after launch.
 Ground controllers were able to contact the CubeSat soon after using NASA's Deep Space Network.
 They began commissioning spacecraft systems but ran into problems with the propulsion system.
 As a result LunaH-Map didn't perform the maneuver it was scheduled to during its lunar flyby on November 21.

-If they are able to get the propulsion system working properly within the next few months, then the mission can likely still be salvaged.
-The fault is believed to have been caused by a propulsion system valve which is partially stuck.
-The spacecraft is currently heating the valve in an attempt to free it.

-In spite of the fault with the propulsion system, LunaH-Map has begun using its instruments and returning data, including neutrons detected during its flyby and images of the moon taken with its star tracker.
-Before their next attempt at igniting the propulsion system, NASA plans to conduct an auto-navigation experiment and ranging tests with the Deep Space Network.
-NASA officials are also investigating other possible targets that LunaH-Map can investigate if the propulsion system is not fixed in time to enter polar orbit of the Moon.
+In spite of the fault with the propulsion system, LunaH-Map returned some data, including neutrons detected during its flyby, and high-altitude images of the moon taken with its star tracker.
+As of November 2022, NASA planned to conduct an auto-navigation experiment and ranging tests with the Deep Space Network.

+The spacecraft missed its second opportunity for lunar orbital insertion in January, 2023, and was then considered for a near-Earth asteroid mission.
+Six months of attempts to unstick the propulsion valve by heating it failed, and NASA ceased operations on the mission in May 2023.
+The spacecraft entered a stable orbit around the Sun.

+The neutron spectrometer technology successfully demonstrated by LunaH-Map was planned for inclusion on Lunar Vulkan Imaging and Spectroscopy Explorer (Lunar-VISE).